jhartz/pyprovide/README.md

     doesn't need a provider as it can use the *default provider* (but it can still have a provider defined).

-    If a class has a dependency on an abstract class, it is common that the abstract class's `__init__` is not a decorated class, but its subclasses are.
+    If a class has a dependency on an abstract class, it is common that the abstract class is not a decorated class, but its subclasses are.
 Then, providers can be used to create instances of different subclasses of the abstract class depending on the module that the provider is in.

-    As a useful shortcut, if the actual instance returned by a provider is a decorated class, then you can use a class provider instead of an instance provider (which is what is used above).
+    As a useful shortcut, if the actual instance returned by a provider is a decorated class, then you can use a *class provider* instead of an instance provider (the providers above are instance providers).
 Class providers return class objects themselves, rather than instances of classes.

     ```python
-    from pyprovide import Injectable, Module, class_provider
+    from pyprovide import InjectableClass, Module, class_provider

     class MyModule(Module):
         @class_provider()
-        def provide_class_a(self) -> Injectable[ClassA]:
+        def provide_class_a(self) -> InjectableClass(ClassA):
             return SubclassOfClassA

-        # The provider above is equivalent to:
+        # That class provider above is equivalent to:

         @provider()
         def provide_class_a(self, ...dependencies...) -> ClassA:
             return SubclassOfClassA(...dependencies...)
     ```

+    The return type annotation of a class provider is the class that it provides, wrapped in a call to `InjectableClass`.
+This function returns a special class that ensures type checking is still valid.

     Also, remember that the return type annotation of the provider is used when mapping the provider in the registry; it is free to return an instance of a subclass.

-    To have a provider provide a named dependency, pass the name as an argument to `@provider()`:
+    To have a provider provide a named dependency, pass the name as an argument to `@provider()` or `@class_provider()`:

     ```python
-    from pyprovide import Module, provider
+    from pyprovide import InjectableClass, Module, class_provider, provider

     class MyModule(Module):
         @provider("ClassZ in color")
-        def provide(self) -> ClassZ:
+        def provide_class_z_color(self) -> ClassZ:
+            class_z = ClassZ()
+            class_z.use_color_plz()
+            return class_z

+        @class_provider("ClassZ in black-and-white")
+        def provide_class_z_bw(self) -> InjectableClass(ClassZ):
-            return ClassZ(use_color_plz=True)
+            return ClassZ
     ```

 3. When your program is first starting, create an Injector and use it to get an instance of your